- Plant Sales

 - About Us

 We usually meet on the second Sunday of the month at the Toronto Botanical Garden at the SW corner of Leslie and Lawrence, Toronto.
 Speakers are selected from internationally know experts as well as local members.
-Our speakers begin at 1:30 PM and usually illustrate their talks by computer generated pictures.
+Our speakers begin at 1:30 p.m.
 Subjects include landscaping techniques, site locations for rock garden and hardy plants, plant selection and the occasional travelogue.
-Coffee break is followed by an auction of plants or items of interest to the members.
+Coffee break is followed by a short program called "Members' Showcase" and auctions whenever suitable material is made available.

-In the spring and fall we have several seedling and plant sales.
+In the spring and fall we have several seedling and plant sales to raise funds for ORG&HPS.
 There are a great number of unusual and choice plants available at very reasonable prices.
 Many plants would never be found in commercial nurseries.

 Each year we operate a seed exchange.
-Our members collect seed in their own gardens as well as on botanizing trips.
-Some members go on trips to different corners of the world and wild collected seed will come not only from the mountains of North America, but also from Europe, Asia Minor, Central Asia and points further East.
-Up to 60 packets may be obtained by each member at a nominal cost, chosen from a list of more than 1,200 selections.
+Our members collect seed in their own gardens.
+Some members go on botanizing trips to different corners of the world, bringing back wild collected seed not only from the mountains of North America, but also from Europe, Asia Minor, Central Asia and points further East.
+Up to 60 packets may be obtained by each member at a nominal cost, chosen from a list of more than 1,000 selections.

-We publish our ten-page Journal ten times a year.
-The articles may be about a particular genus of plants, write-ups of our speakers' talks, descriptions of gardens, book reviews and correspondence.
+We publish the "Journal" ten times a year.
+Articles may be about a particular genus of plants, write-ups of our speakers' talks, descriptions of gardens, book reviews and correspondence.
 The articles are illustrated by drawings or photographs.

 In the summer we have garden tours and occasional picnics at the gardens of various members.